Edrington (spirits company): History

-William A. Robertson began in business in the city of Glasgow in 1850, forming Robertson & Baxter in 1861.
+William A. Robertson began in business in Glasgow in 1850, forming Robertson & Baxter in 1861.
 In 1885 the company took a share holding in the North British Distillery Company.
-In 1887 the company became part of a group that founded Highland Distilllers, with William Robertson serving as its first chairman.
+In 1887 the company became part of a group that founded Highland Distilllers, with William Robertson as its first chairman.
 When William Roberstson died in 1893, his oldest son, James, became chairman.